Lefteris-B/SystemsGenesis_CSAW2023/readme.md

 This repository contains the digital designs created by the SystemsGenesys team for the CSAW 2023 AI Hardware Attack Challenge.
 The challenge focused on creating hardware-based malware using Large Language Models (LLMs), with ChatGPT4 as the chosen LLM.

+## Getting Started

+If you'd like to explore our projects, please refer to the respective project folders for detailed instructions on how to use and test them.

+Feel free to reach out to us if you have any questions!

+Happy hacking!

 ## Projects

 We've developed three different hardware malware projects using SystemVerilog and various techniques: